elinck/hyRAD/tutorial.md

 ## Finding targets

 After generating your assemblies, it's time to determine which represent "on target" (or captured) loci in each sample.
 If you have both modern and historic samples (e.g., from museum specimens or other "ancient" DNA source), you'll want to run this step separately for each, as flanking regions to probe sequences will be merged to extend the pseudo-reference genome and only modern samples (presumably contaminant free) should be included.

-The "-p" flag selects a clustering threshhold -- we reccomend 0.95 -- while the "-b" flag should be set to 1 to merge modern DNA assemblies into probe sequences to extend the pseudo-reference genome.
+* The "-p" flag selects a clustering threshhold -- we reccomend 0.95
+* The -b" flag should be set to 1 to merge modern DNA assemblies into probe sequences to extend the pseudo-reference genome.
 (We'll use this downstream for SNP calling.)
-The "-e" option should be set to 4 to note were using "random" probe sequences, not exons or other known genomic regions.
+* The "-e" option should be set to 4 to note were using "random" probe sequences, not exons or other known genomic regions.
 Note we're again using a script (3-FindingTargetsV8) from the "Phylogenomics" wrapper package, with the "combineExon" sub.

 ```{sh}
 cd assemblies